Introducing a New Baby to the Family Dynamic

 Build in time to communicate early and often.
 If possible, talk about how to bolster your relationship before the new baby arrives.
 Talk openly about the shift—the energy within yourself and within your relationship—that will certainly take place.
 Plan for being tired and stretched, emotionally and physically, and create an openness where you soften to things feeling different.
 Even though it is an exhausting time, it’s important to keep communication flowing.
 I suggest scheduling blocks of time weekly to just practice listening.
 Simply asking these two questions can help: How are you feeling?
 What can I do to help?
 The key here is to listen, and if there is something either person can do to respond to the need for help, attempt to do it.
 This does not need to happen behind closed doors.
 Modeling to your child that you are able to listen and be kind to your partner is a moment of education.
 This is important and shapes their understanding of partnership and negotiation.
 Take it a step further and ask your child the same two questions.
 If this becomes a practice in your home, they will likely end up asking you the same questions.

-Nicole Makowka is the education lead at LOOM and a licensed marriage and family therapist.
-With over a decade of professional experience, Makowka is committed to serving children and families in an educational and therapeutic capacity.
-Makowka approaches her mission to empower all parents with education, empathy, and encouragement.
+Nicole Makowka is the head of education at LOOM and a licensed marriage and family therapist.
+With over a decade of professional experience, Makowka is committed to serving women, children, and parents in an educational and therapeutic capacity.
+Makowka approaches her mission to empower people with education, empathy, and encouragement.
 She lives in Los Angeles with her husband, son, and dog.